akaspartan007/temppp-prompttt/new.md

 ## Business and User Context

-ARS Solutions India provides a range of technology products and professional solutions.
+The e-commerce platform provides a range of technology products and professional solutions.
 The company specializes in:

 * Teleprompter systems
 * Laptop devices